 These days, men and women around the globe look for ways to enhance their performance, their strength, and even their physical appearance.
 Since the late 1940s, anabolics have grown popular for those very reasons.
 With all of the herbal remedies out there these days, people are looking for natural steroids that can provide some of the same results.
 Do they really exist?

-Understanding the Word Steroid
+Understanding the Word

-Before you try to discover the best natural steroids, it’s important to understand what a steroid truly is.
+Before you try to discover the best naturals, it’s important to understand what a steroid truly is.
 It’s not an exogenous compound made in a laboratory from DHT or testosterone.
 Those are anabolics, and they represent only a fraction of the entire group.
 A particular type of hormone that is produced within the body, and they include everything from cholesterol and cortisol to testosterone and estrogen.
 Birth control pills are, by and large, a legal, synthetic, and exogenously administered steroid.

 Foods Containing Natural Steroids

-There’s no plant in nature that will produce enough natural testosterone booster to improve your performance like an anabolic will, but there are some fruits and vegetables that produce steroids in very small amounts.
+There’s no plant in nature that will produce enough natural testosterone booster to improve your performance like an anabolic will, but there are some fruits and vegetables that produce them in very small amounts.
 There are still others that provide your body with the compounds needed to create more on their own.

 - Spinach – This amazing little leaf contains ecdysterone and dehydroepiandrosterone, which are phytoecdysteroids.
 A study in which rats were fed powder made from spinach revealed that their grip strength improved 24% – more than the control group, and even more than a third group that was given anabolics.